145 million old £1 coins still not returned – how to make them spendable again

 If you have an old £1 coin, you should still be able to deposit it in your bank account.

-For example, Bank of Scotland, Barclays, Clydesdale Bank, Halifax, HSBC UK, Lloyds, Nationwide, NatWest, RBS and Yorkshire Bank have all confirmed to us that they'll let their customers deposit the coins into their bank accounts.
+It's technically up to individual banks whether they still accept old £1 coins.
+But all of the major banks – including Bank of Scotland, Barclays, Clydesdale Bank, Halifax, HSBC, Lloyds, Nationwide, NatWest, RBS, Santander and Yorkshire Bank – told us they will let customers deposit the coins into their bank accounts.

-The Post Office has also told us it can allow customers who bank with any of the following to deposit the old pound coins into their accounts at Post Office branches:
+The Post Office has also told us it allows customers who bank with any of the following to deposit the old pound coins into their accounts at Post Office branches (see more on how this works in our Little-known ways to bank at the Post Office blog):

 - Allied Irish Bank (GB)